 Like tire chains for mud, snow chains are chains that you attach to your car’s drive wheels, and some vehicles even have an automatic system that will deploy the chains for you.
 Although the chains were once typically made from steel, they are now made from a wide range of materials and various designs to give different levels of strength and traction.
-The chains are commonly sold in pairs since many consumer-level cars that need them have just 2 drive wheels; also, they have sizes that correspond to various car tires.
-However, if you’re willing to spend some extra money, you can opt for a pair of chains that are designed to fit multiple size tires.
+The chains are commonly sold in pairs since many consumer-level cars that need them have just two drive wheels; they also have sizes that correspond to various car tires.
+However, if you’re willing to spend some extra money, you can opt for a pair of chains that are designed to fit multiple-size tires.
 Tires sold in the United States are based around a standardized sizing system, so you can use that information to find the perfect chains for your tires.

-Driving with snow chains will significantly reduce your fuel efficiency and will lower the top speed that you can travel at.
+Driving with snow chains will significantly reduce your fuel efficiency and lower the top speed you can travel at.
 Many regions will require you to use chains under certain weather conditions, while other regions won’t allow them due to the damage they can cause to the road.
 If you’re unsure, you should check with your local DOT and brush up on the rules.

 Common Reasons for Chain Failures

 - Driving too fast with chains on

 - Driving on dry roads with chains on will lead to sliding when braking

 - Not securing the chains tight enough on the tires

 - Attaching chains to non-drive wheels